taskcluster/taskcluster-docs/devel/namespaces/index.md

 * `taskcluster` - hooks used internally for taskcluster maintenance
 * `project-<project>` - hooks for a specific project
+* `garbage` - playground for testing; hooks can be created here, but anyone can modify or delete them!

 ## Worker Types